Farmers in Ireland have been unable to plant sufficient potato crops so far this year, due to extremely wet weather.

 ‘Climate Change Happening’

-Open statistics portal Hegi Library reported that in 2021 the number had risen to 93.5kg per capita.
+Open-statistics portal the Hegi Library reported that in 2021, the number had risen to 93.5kg per capita.

 With such high demand for the crop, farmers are working hard to plant as soon as possible.

-Speaking on Newstalk on 4 April, the Dublin County Chair of the IFA Paul Flynn said it would be “very hard to get a full crop this year.”
+Speaking on Newstalk on 4 April, the Dublin county chair of the IFA, Paul Flynn, said that it would be “very hard to get a full crop this year.”

-He noted that the end of April to early May are key times to catch up with planting.
+Flynn noted that the end of April to early May are the key times to catch up with planting.

-He said starting any later would result in a late planting season.
+He said that starting any later would result in a late planting season.

-“If we get another late season the we’ll have a huge problem getting crops out of the ground.”
+“If we get another late season, we’ll have a huge problem getting crops out of the ground.”

 When asked, Flynn agreed that the extreme weather was “definitely climate change happening,” but urged people to support Irish farmers through the difficult season.